rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 - Items incurring the most profit loss (i.e., most negatively correlated) come from **Furniture** and **Technology**.

-- **Recommendations**: Refer to the Tableau link above for more details on which specific products are experiencing a profit loss and the regions they are located in.

-- Look into product returns and/or overhead in those regions for products generating a profit loss.
+- **Recommendation**: Refer to the Tableau link above for more details on which specific products are experiencing a profit loss and the regions they are located in.
+Look into product returns and/or overhead in those regions for products generating a profit loss.